unpoly/unpoly-site/README.md

 Middleman proxies set up in `config.rb` then create one page per parsed symbol, rendered through `source/api/feature_template.html.erb` and `source/api/interface_template.html.erb`.

+The navigation is split into a Learn and an API section.
+Which pages and modules belong where — and in which order — comes from a manifest in the Unpoly repo, `src/unpoly/pages/toc.yml`, parsed by `lib/unpoly/guide/toc.rb`.
+The build fails when the manifest and the parsed documentation disagree.

 Documentation changes are picked up by reloading.
 You need to restart the development server when you add a *new* symbol or page, because the proxies are built at boot.